18 May Alumni Board Scholar Profile: Q&A with current scholar Ashlyn Stewart

 If you could have dinner with one person or a few people from history, who would you choose and why?

 As a history major, this question is especially tough!
 It’s too hard to decide what historical mystery I would like to solve, so I’ll opt instead for making progress in historical linguistics.
 The group of people I would pick would be speakers of the English language and its ancestors across history.
 Linguists have done an amazing job of reconstructing how Middle English and Old English were pronounced based on limited manuscripts, and even proto-Germanic and proto-Indo-European before then based solely on inference and deduction.
 However, if I could hear and record how all of those languages were truly spoken, historical linguistics would have an enormous breakthrough!
-I suppose I’d have to figure out how to communicate all with all of these people at my dinner party, but maybe that goes hand-in-hand with the time travel!
+I suppose I’d have to figure out how to communicate with all of these people at my dinner party, but maybe that goes hand-in-hand with the time travel!